 Faculty and Staff Career Toolkit

 The Fleishman Career Center collaborates with faculty and staff to identify small but meaningful ways to integrate career education in their existing syllabus, assignments and activities.
-Select from a variety of options below, ranging from quick and easy methods, to more advanced opportunities in partnership.
+Select from a variety of options below, ranging from quick and easy methods, to more advanced opportunities in partnership with our team.

 • Share your career journey with your students.

 Consider formal and informal ways to integrate career conversations into your course.
-For example, consider sharing your career journey with your class during your initial lecture.
+For example, consider sharing your career journey with your class during your initial lecture or in introductory appointments.
 This will help to build rapport with students and also add another low-stakes way to emphasize the importance of career education and career planning in your course from the very beginning.

 • Refer a student to the Fleishman Career Center.